flatpak/flatpak-docs/docs/sandbox-permissions-reference.rst

 - ``:rw`` - read/write access (this is the default)
 - ``:create`` - read/write access, and create the directory if it doesn't exist

+Accessing the host's XDG base directories from within the sandbox can be done by prefixing the standard environment variables with HOST\_.
+These prefixed variables are:

+HOST_XDG_DATA_HOME

+HOST_XDG_CONFIG_HOME

+HOST_XDG_CACHE_HOME

+HOST_XDG_STATE_HOME (since Flatpak 1.13)

 .. rubric:: Footnotes

 .. [#f1] This is not necessarily required, but without it the X11 shared